sameertawil/universal-wiki-converter/README.md

 # Universal Wiki Converter readme.txt file

+#
+#  Project History
+#
+This project is a fork of https://github.com/sameertawil/universal-wiki-converter which itself is a fork of https://github.com/AtlassianContribs/universal-wiki-converter which itself is a fork of https://bitbucket.org/appfusions/universal-wiki-converter

+AppFusions repo has 3 main flaws
+* no update starting from october 2015
+* read access only
+* pull requests never merged (see https://bitbucket.org/appfusions/universal-wiki-converter/pull-requests/)

+Quoting Sorin Sbarnea
+    As it seems that pull requests are ignored here, I invite you to try join a real open-source and community driven fork at https://github.com/AtlassianContribs/universal-wiki-converter/wiki

+#
+# Build process
+#
 To build the UWC use ANT (http://ant.apache.org/):
 * cd devel (the devel dir.)
 * ant      (the default target will build the UWC under